Cheekha Dar

+History

 It was climbed in November 2004 by English explorer Ginge Fullen, who recorded a GPS reading of 3,628 meters at the coordinates in the adjacent table.
 The location is consistent with SRTM and Russian topographic mapping, although these sources are more consistent with the CIA height.

 The first reported winter ascent was by Jonathan Beswick and Matthew DuPuy on March 18, 2011.
 The expedition GPS confirmed 3,611 m.
 There is a danger of land mines in the area on approach between Hamilton Road and the village of Gundah Zhur.
 Some fields are marked by red, triangular signs with skull and crossbones.
 It is possible to find Kurdish military escorts through this area in the town of Choman.